PedroZappa/42_push_swap/README.md

 Also known as `Time Complexity` (studied by `Complexity Analysis`), is the **computational complexity** that describes the amount of computer time it takes to run an algorithm (usually measured by the **number of needed elementary operations**, assuming each operation takes a fixed amount of time to be performed).

 > [!Note]
+> `Algorithm`
+> Algorithms are procedures or instructions (set of steps) that tell a computer what to do and how to do it.
 >
+> `Computational Complexity`
 > The computational complexity of an algorithm is the amount of resources required to run it.
 Particular focus is given to:
 > - **computation time**;
 > - and **memory storage** requirements.